 A Seattle-ite named Andrew Walker hired me to blog and take photos in Acapulco, Mexico, for three weeks.
 I got to photograph Fat Joe and some famous DJs, if that tells you anything.

 I still laugh about that debaucherous, inaugural assignment, but I earned enough to buy my first SLR camera and lens.
 I clutched that camera for so many years in so many countries that my right hand became permanently gnarled like a raven’s claw.

 Sure, staying in cybersecurity would have paid much better.
-And the IRS probably wouldn’t have soldiers of fortune out looking for me (they still don’t seem to comprehend what I do for a living).
+And the IRS probably wouldn’t have had to connect ChatGPT to their mainframes to process my taxes (they still don’t seem to comprehend what I do for a living).

 Nevertheless, the life I’ve been blessed with can only be described as indescribable.